benwiggy/PDFsuite/README.md

 8. Combine images to one PDF (imagestopdf.py)

-Modified version of an Apple open source script (I hope that's ok!), which takes any number of image files and combines them into pages of one PDF file.
+Modified (improved!) version of an Apple open source script (I hope that's ok!), which takes any number of image files and combines them into pages of one PDF file.

 9. Split PDF into separate files (splitPDF.py)